-Fig. 5a shows a PLI-tree.
+Figure 5A shows a PLI-tree.
 The node numbers above each node indicate the allocation order, and it can be seen that the nodes are allocated in in-order.
-Fig. 5b thus shows how the nodes are stored sequentially in a file.
+Figure 5B thus shows how the nodes are stored sequentially in a file.
 The start address of a file is always known.
-The node numbers make searching without pointers possible because they are offsets within the file.
+The node numbers make searching without pointers possible because they are the offset within the file.

-To describe search in the PLI-tree, the parameters listed in Table 2 are needed; see also Fig. 5 for further explanation.
+To describe search in the PLI-tree, the parameters listed in Table 2 are needed; see also Figure 5 for further explanation.
 The search algorithm is called with a key value when the PLI-tree contains more than one node.
 First, the root and the level of the root is found in the dynamic array.
-The node number of the root can be computed as follows:
+The node number of the root can be computed as follows.

-root number = $$\sum{i=0}^{h-1} d^i$$
+$$root number = \sum{i=0}^{h-1} d^i$$

 The PLI-tree is full except for the right-most subtree.
-When the nodes are allocated in in-order, a subtree of height one smaller than the height of the PLI-tree is allocated before the root.
-Note that the first node number is 0.
+When the nodes are allocated

+Figure 5: An Example of a PLI-tree and How Nodes are Stored in a File in in-order, a subtree of height one smaller than the height of the PLI-tree is allocated before the root.
+Notice the first node number is 0.